john-hawkins/projit/README.md

 Projit is a utility to help data scientists manage projects that contain multiple experiments and components that need to interact in a de-coupled manner.
-Use it define and manage project structure, properties, data, experiments & collaboration.
+Use it to define and manage project structure, properties, data, experiments & collaboration.

-The goal of this project is to data scientists and teams to work on projects in a structured and standardized way.
+The goal of this project is to allow data scientists and teams to work on projects in a structured and standardized way.
 The projit utility allows you to establish a project with a centralised meta-data repository.
-This meta-data is used by the application and package to facilitate loosely coupled communication between scripts and experiments.
+This meta-data is used by the application and package to facilitate loosely coupled communication between scripts for experiments, to track results and parameters.

 For example, projit provides a python library that can be used inside experiments and scripts so references to training, evaluation and test data